-Yes, there is a deductible for windshield replacement when a driver uses comprehensive or collision insurance.
-Insurance companies often waive comprehensive deductibles for minor windshield repairs, however, and some states require insurers to waive the comprehensive deductible for both repairs and full replacements.
+Yes, you have to pay a deductible for windshield replacement if you use your comprehensive or collision coverage.
+Insurance companies often waive deductibles for minor windshield repairs however, and some states even require insurers to waive the deductible for both windshield replacements and repairs.

 Florida, South Carolina, and Kentucky waive deductibles for windshield repair and replacement altogether.
-In addition, Arizona, Connecticut, Minnesota, Massachusetts, and New York require car insurance companies to offer full glass coverage.
-This is a policy add-on that allows drivers to have a specific glass repair deductible that is either $0 or lower than their comprehensive deductible.
+In Arizona, Connecticut, Minnesota, Massachusetts, and New York car insurance companies are required by state law to offer full glass coverage.
+This is a policy add-on that allows drivers to have a glass repair deductible that is either $0 or lower than their comprehensive deductible.

 Major Insurance Companies That Waive Windshield Deductibles